OpenEvalProject/evals/manuscripts/elife-87865/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/87865/elife-87865-fig5-v2.jpg)

-**Figure 5.:** sxl transcript and Sxl protein levels is modulated by CLAMP (chromatin-linked adapter for MSL proteins) in females.(A) RT-PCR electrophoresis gel images (inverted colors) showing splicing of sxl transcripts in 0–2 and 2–4 hr sexed embryos in the presence and absence of maternal CLAMP with a representative schematic of the splicing event at the top of the gel image.
+**Figure 5.:** (A) RT-PCR electrophoresis gel images (inverted colors) showing splicing of sxl transcripts in 0–2 and 2–4 hr sexed embryos in the presence and absence of maternal CLAMP with a representative schematic of the splicing event at the top of the gel image.
 The arrow indicates the male-specific sxl transcript (number of replicates = 2).
 (B) Electrophoresis gel image (inverted colors) showing splicing of sxl transcripts in third instar larvae of females and males of genotypes listed in the key (a–g) with a representative schematic at the top of the gel image.
 (C) IGV browser image showing CLAMP ChIP-seq peaks (rectangular boxes in light blue) at the genomic locus for the sxl gene in male and female 3 hr embryos.
 For each sample, the narrow peak file is shown which is generated after peak calling.
 Arrow in C indicates region of sxl gene where CLAMP differentially bind in females and not in males.
 (D) Western blot showing the level of Sxl protein in genotypes (three replicates for each) mentioned below each lane.
 Tubulin levels were used as a protein loading control.
 Below the blot is the relative quantification of Sxl protein levels compared with Tubulin and each genotype is represented by separately colored bars.
 (E) Western blot for CLAMP in cytoplasmic and nuclear protein fractions from Kc (female) and S2 (male) cells after IP (immunoprecipitation) using mouse anti-FMRP.
-IgG-mouse was used as negative control (lanes 4, 5 and lanes 11 and 12).Figure 5—source data 1.Figure 5A, sxl and gapdh transcript levels.Figure 5—source data 2.Figure 5B, sxl transcript level.Figure 5—source data 3.Figure 5D, Sxl protein level.Figure 5—source data 4.Figure 5D, Tubulin protein level.Figure 5—source data 5.Figure 5E, western blot for detecting CLAMP (chromatin-linked adapter for MSL proteins) in IP-FMRP samples in cytoplasmic cellular fractions (lanes 1–7).Figure 5—source data 6.Figure 5E, western blot for detecting CLAMP (chromatin-linked adapter for MSL proteins) in IP-FMRP samples in cytoplasmic cellular fractions (lanes 8–14).
+IgG-mouse was used as negative control (lanes 4, 5 and lanes 11 and 12).

 Next, we assayed the function of zygotic CLAMP in sxl splicing in three previously described fly lines: (1) our recessive clamp null mutant clamp2 line (Urban et al., 2017a); (2) the heterozygous mutant clamp2 /CyO-GFP line; (3) our rescue line which is homozygous for the clamp2 allele and contains a rescue construct which is an insertion of wild type CLAMP gene at an ectopic genomic location.
 We measured CLAMP-dependent changes in AS of sxl and found that in homozygous clamp2 female animals, there is a small but detectable amount of the longer male-specific sxl transcript (Figure 5B, lane c).
 This mis-regulation of sxl splicing is rescued by our CLAMP-containing rescue construct (Figure 5B, lane d).
 Furthermore, our L3 RNA-seq data demonstrate that CLAMP affects sxl splicing in females (Supplementary file 3b) and not sxl transcription (Supplementary file 5b).
 Consistent with the ChIP-seq binding pattern of CLAMP at the sxl locus on chromatin (Figures 3 and 5C) which shows enhanced binding in 2–4 hr embryos compared with 0–2 hr embryos, the loss of CLAMP alters splicing more strongly at the 2–4 hr time point compared with the 0–2 hr time point.